rossumur/espflix/README.md

 The standard MPEG1 resolution of 352x240 (NTSC) or 352x288 (PAL) seems like a good match for our ESP32 video output resolution.
 Because MPEG1 can encode differences between frames (predicted or "P" frames) you need 2 frame buffers at this resolution.
 MPEG1 normally also encodes differences between past and *future* frames (bidirectionally predicted or "B" frames) so that means 3 buffers.

 A quick bit of math on the size of these frame buffers (each encoded in YUV 4:1:1 color space) yields ```352 * 288 * 3 * 1.5 = 456192``` which much more memory than the ESP32 has to offer.
 So we need to make a few concessions.
 We can live without B frames: they improve overall coding performance but it is easy to create nice looking video without them.
-We can also reduce the vertical resolution: 1993 was still a 4:3 world, 352x192 is a fine resolution for the 2020s.
+We can also reduce the vertical resolution: 1993 was still a 4:3 world, 352x192 is a fine aspect ratio for the 2020s.

 Even though ```352 * 192 * 2 * 1.5 = 202752``` seems a lot more manageable getting a MPEG1 software codec be performant still has its challenges.
 You can't just ```malloc``` contiguous buffers of that size in one piece on an ESP32.
 They need to be broken up into strips and all the guts of the codec that does fiddly half-pixel motion compensation has to be adjusted according.
 Much of this memory needs to be allocated from a pool that can only be addressed 32 bits at a time, further complicating code that needs to run as past as possible.
 If the implementation of the MPEG1 decoder looks weird it is normally because it is trying to deal with aligned access and chunked allocation of the frame buffers.